 - The start date and length of the tenancy

 - The tenants’ responsibilities, such as paying council tax and maintaining the property

-There are other covenants and obligations you may want to consider including, such as:
+Other covenants and obligations you may want to consider:

 - How and when you will review rent

 - Whether the property can be sublet

 - Whether the tenancy can be ended early and how this can be done

 All landlords ought to be aware of the Unfair Terms in Consumer Contracts Regulations.
 Any unreasonable clause, or which is deemed ‘unfair’ null and void, in a court of law, will make that part of the contract invalid.
 So, if a term or condition of the tenancy agreement is giving either party less than their statutory rights, then it can’t be enforced, and it won’t hold up in a court of law.
 It is important to note; this will not render the entire tenancy invalid.